mandolyte/contacts/cg/README.md

  - Click to download and select to Export Members (this will export from all the groups)
  - Convert to CSV; for example, by importing into Google sheets, then exporting
  - Upload to this folder
-3. Move them to this folder with appropriate names (see sample commands below)
+3. Move them to this folder with appropriate names
 4. Then execute the `run.sh` script to combine them
 5. Upload to Shepherding Committee folders or email